 Money Advice Service have more information on How to spot a pension scam.

 Other Useful Information

 - GOV.UK provides more details on protecting and managing your pension.

-- Pension Wise is a free and impartial government service that helps you understand your new pension options.
+- Money and Pensions is a free and impartial government service that helps you understand your new pension options.

 - Saving for retirement – The Pensions Advisory Service leaflet.

 - What to think about before retiring – Age UK factsheet